Carnegie Mellon University

 • Pittsburgh Toy Lending Library — Allows families to borrow toys at no cost and offers an indoor play space and art room

-• Area Agency on Aging — Assists Allegheny County residents 60 years and older to live safe, healthy and, when possible, independent lives.
+• Area Agency on Aging — Helps Allegheny County residents 60 years and older live safe, healthy and, when possible, independent lives.
 Services include health insurance counseling, protection from abuse and neglect, senior community centers, support for parenting grandparents, transportation, services for older adults who wish to remain in their homes, advocacy for people receiving long term care, and caregiver support.

 CMU-Provided Benefits and Resources